Wikia/guidelines/SCSSCodingConventions.md

 ## IdWithExtraneousSelector

 Don't combine additional selectors with an ID selector.
+In fact, [never use ID's](http://screwlewse.com/2010/07/dont-use-id-selectors-in-css) as selectors.
+We reserve ID selectors for user css.
+Note: scss-lint will only lint for extaneous ID selectors, not ID's as selectors.

 **Bad: `.button` class is unnecessary**
 ```scss